A corner of Hoa Lu ancient capital now

 Map of Hoa Lu

 Renamed An-Lac when the Hung Dynasty was over thrown by a rival warlord in 258-207 BC, the kingdom became fragmented and unable to mount a defend against Han (Chinese) invaders.
-Eventually overcome by Trieu Da aka Zhao Tuo a former Qin General, this marked the start of a 1000 years of Chinese domination and the last gasp of the early Au Lac empire.
+Eventually overcome by Trieu Da aka Zhao Tuo, a former Qin General, this marked the start of a 1000 years of Chinese domination and the last vestiges of the early Au Lac empire.

-Trieu is an interesting character as although ethnically Chinese and a general of southern Chinese armies, he rebelled against both the Qin and Han empires and declared himself emperor of Nanyue, a composite state of two regions in southern China and Au Lac itself.
+Trieu is an interesting character in the history of Hoa Lu.
+Although ethnically Chinese and a general of southern Chinese armies, he rebelled against both the Qin and Han empires.
+Eventually, he declared himself emperor of Nanyue, a composite state of two regions in southern China and Au Lac itself.
 He routed the invading Han army and disposed of all officials remaining loyal to the Chinese empire.

 Nanyue